FadareFavour1/LITA-Capstone-Project/README.md

 1. Handling Missing Values
 - Upon inspecting the data, missing values were found in the Revenue
-- To address this, missing Revenue values were calculated where possible by multiplying Quantity by Unit Price.
+- To address this, missing Revenue values were calculated by multiplying Quantity by Unit Price.

--